cakephp/docs/en/orm/database-basics.rst

 CakePHP's ORM uses database reflection to determine the schema, indexes and foreign keys your application contains.
-Because this metadata changes infrequently, and can be expensive to access it is typically cached.
+Because this metadata changes infrequently and can be expensive to access, it is typically cached.
 By default, metadata is stored in the ``_cake_model_`` cache configuration.
 You can define a custom cache configuration using the ``cacheMetatdata`` option in your datasource configuration::